mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 (MapR Stream, Kafka ...).

 Spring Cloud Stream, provides superb abstraction over broker and takes way the burden of broker connectivity etc, away from developer.
-This sounds great!!!
+This sounds like a dream!!!

+So, I can achieve my goal:

 MapR Stream + Spring Cloud Stream = Match made in heavens = Developer productivity = High Performance & Scalability